OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 ### Mozilla Firefox

-1. Press the triple dot `elipsis` button in the address bar.
+1. Press the triple dot `ellipsis` button in the address bar.
 2. Select `Take a Screenshot`.
 3. Select either the `Save full page` or `Save visible` option.